What Should I Look for in an NYC Actor Headshot Photographer?

 A strong session shouldn’t begin with ‘bring a few shirts and we’ll wing it.’

-Before we shoot, I want to know what your current materials are doing, what they’re missing, what your reps say if you’ve got them, where you’re being called in, where you’d like to be getting called in, and what kinds of roles feel close enough to target honestly right now.
+Before we shoot, I want to know what your current materials are doing, what they’re missing, what your reps want (if you’ve got them), where you’re being called in, where you’d like to be getting called in, and what kinds of roles feel close enough to target honestly right now.
 I break that down more in where to begin before you book a session.

-If one shot is meant to help with grounded procedural authority, that affects wardrobe, background, framing, expression, and direction.
+If one shot is meant to help with grounded procedural authority, that affects what we select for wardrobe and backgrounds or locations.

-If another shot is meant to feel warmer and more accessible, that becomes a different set of choices.
+If another shot is meant to feel warmer, maybe a bit commercial and more accessible, that becomes a different set of choices.

 4. Do they know how to direct actors?

-My background as an actor matters.
-I know what it feels like to be on your side of the lens, trying to be open, specific, castable, relaxed, and somehow not weird about your face, your hands, your hopes, or your entire life.
+I know what it feels like to be on your side of the lens (I’m still an actor).
+It can be a little out of body on the other side of a camera.
+Where you’re sort of watching yourself with your minds eye and tryying to connect with the camera.
+You’re trying to be open, specific, castable, relaxed, and somehow not weird about your face, your hands, your hopes, or your entire life.
+And hoping they capture something good.
+Yep.
+Been there.

-I wrote more about why some headshots feel alive and others just feel posed, and that idea is central to how I direct sessions.
+I wrote more about why some headshots feel alive and others just feel posed, check it out.

 5. Do they treat wardrobe as strategy, not decoration?